War in Ukraine: Support for children and families

 How is UNICEF helping children and families?

-UNICEF was in Ukraine before the conflict broke out, and since its escalation more than two years ago has stayed and delivered.
+UNICEF was in Ukraine before the conflict broke out, and since its escalation has stayed and delivered.
 In countries hosting refugees, UNICEF works with national and local authorities, as well as civil society organizations, to deliver emergency assistance and support services to families fleeing war in Ukraine.

 Inside Ukraine, this includes:

-- Continuing to work to ensure the functionality of heating infrastructure and providing winter clothing and blankets to keep children warm.
+- Continuing to work to ensure the functionality of heating infrastructure and providing cash assistance, solid fuel, winter clothing and blankets to keep children warm.

-- Providing learning supplies to children and engaging children in formal and non-formal education.
+- Rehabilitating school shelters, training teachers, and engaging children in formal and non-formal education, including catch-up classes

-- Reaching children and caregivers with mental health and psychosocial support including through gender-based violence response services.
+- Reaching children and caregivers with mental health and psychosocial support including through mobile teams, training of social workers and supporting community-based social service providers.

-- Enabling access to safe water for people living in areas where water supply networks have been damaged or destroyed, and providing sanitation and hygiene supplies.
+- Enabling access to safe water for people living in areas where water supply networks have been damaged or destroyed, rehabilitating water networks and systems for more efficient services and providing sanitation and hygiene supplies.

 - Reaching vulnerable households inside Ukraine with multi-purpose cash assistance.